 However, if you feel tension during the day when you are at your workplace, try to stand up and stretch as often as possible by raising your arms above your head as much as possible, then bend down and reach for your toes.
 Then lift your toes up and hold, then relax and repeat the exercise several times, preferably until you feel the tension relax.

-A few minutes of meditation a day can help you reduce anxiety.
+A few minutes of solo or guided meditation a day can help you reduce anxiety.
 In addition, research shows that daily meditation can alter nerve pathways in the brain, making you more resilient to stress.

 Meditating is easy.
 Sit with your back straight so that both feet touch the floor.
 Close your eyes.
 Focus your attention on reciting (aloud or in yourself) positive mantras such as: “I feel good” or “I love myself”.
 Put one hand on your stomach to synchronize the mantra with your breaths.
 Don’t let any confusing thoughts come to you.